Bnkjs/frontend-technical-test/README.md

 # Area of ​​improvement of the app:

 - use getStaticPath to display conversations by id (avoid re-rendering the form & button in each conversation)
+- possiblity to create new conversations
 - better writing of my react components
 - Write tests for each components and containers (units tests, integration tests, end to end tests) to ensure that the app is reliable
 - Responsive for tablet and mobile